Backbase/backbase.github.io/_posts/2024-01-04-boost-productivity.md

 Being a working mother is challenging, but with effective strategies, To boost productivity and find a balance between work and family life.
 Productivity refers to efficiently and effectively utilizing resources to achieve desired results by exploring emerging trends.
-Productivity is a measure of how well challenges and opportunities can be achieved within a given time frame.
+Productivity is a measure of how well challenges and opportunities can achieve within a given time frame.
 Productivity can refer to individuals, teams, or entire organizations and is often associated with the idea of getting more done with the same or fewer resources and highlighting efficiency.

 ## 🏃‍♂️ What is productivity, Efficiency and Effectiveness?:
 - **Productivity:** productivity is a measure of the output or results achieved in relation to the resources utilized.
 It involves minimal input overhead with striving for peak output.